jade@vandor.sx

 What I bring on the road as an Amazon DSP driver

-I’ve been delivering packages for Amazon as a DSP driver for a bit over a month now, and, largely speaking, I’m enjoying it — I find it to be engaging work.
+I’ve been delivering packages for Amazon as a DSP driver for a bit over a month now, and, largely speaking, I’m enjoying it, I find it to be engaging work and I work alongside a lovely team.

 More information on why I picked up this job can be found in my previous post, “My summer plans.”